Dev-Geniy/Crypto-Board/README.md

 - **Ethereum (ETH):** `0x6DCB8490bFD12Ab30FCc2d3Afb9A242F5CF0D31A` *(Click to copy)*
 - **USDT (ERC-20):** `0x6DCB8490bFD12Ab30FCc2d3Afb9A242F5CF0D31A` *(Click to copy)*

-Simply click an address to copy it to your clipboard! 🎯
+Simply click an address to copy it to your clipboard!

 ## 🔧 Technologies Used
-- **⚡ Modern UI/UX**: Clean, responsive, and user-friendly design.
+- ** Modern UI/UX**: Clean, responsive, and user-friendly design.
-- **📡 Live Data Fetching**: Powered by CoinGecko API.
+- ** Live Data Fetching**: Powered by CoinGecko API.
-- **🔒 Secure & Efficient**: Optimized performance with minimal latency.
+- ** Secure & Efficient**: Optimized performance with minimal latency.
-- **🎨 Dark & Light Modes**: Seamless experience in any environment.
+- ** Dark & Light Modes**: Seamless experience in any environment.

 ## 📜 License
 Crypto Board WebApp is an open-source project licensed under the **MIT License**.
-Feel free to use, modify, and contribute! 🛠️
+Feel free to use, modify, and contribute!

----

-## 🌍 Crypto Board WebApp (Українська версія)
-[Український опис збережено без змін, але включає функцію копіювання для підтримки]

-## 🌏 Crypto Board WebApp (Русская версия)
-[Русский текст также обновлен с поддержкой копирования и современными улучшениями]